petracili/MS4/README.md

 * As a returning site user, I want to be able to recover a forgotten password
 * As a returning site user, I want to be able to have a personalised profile
 * As a returning site user, I want to be able to view my past orders

+### **Site owner'as goals:**
+* As a site owner, I want to be able to create, edit and delete plants
+* As a site owner, I want to the ability to create, edit and delete plants to be limited to superusers